snax4a/shy/README.md

 2. Run `gulp serve` to start the server locally.
 Make sure PostgreSQL is running.

-3. Run `gulp buildcontrol:heroku` if you are deploying to Heroku and have the Heroku CLI installed.
+3. Run `gulp buildcontrol:heroku` if you are deploying to Heroku and have a Herok account and CLI installed.